MuhamedNShexani/Discount_center/IMAGE_UPLOAD_README.md

 # Image Upload Functionality

-This document describes the image upload functionality implemented for company logos and product images.
+This document describes the image upload functionality implemented for market logos and product images.

 ## Backend Implementation